markmbaum/libode/README.md

 #### Define a Class

 To integrate a specific system of ODEs, a new class must be created to inherit from one of the solver classes.
 This new inheriting class must
 1. Define the system of ODEs to be solved by implementing the `ode_fun()` function.
 This is a virtual function in the base classes.
-Once it is implemented, it can be used by the stepping and solving functions.
+Once implemented, it's used by the stepping and solving functions.
 2. Set initial conditions using the `set_sol()` function.
 3. Optionally implement the `ode_jac()` function for implicit methods.
 This is also a virtual function in the base classes.
-If it's not overridden, a finite-difference estimate of the Jacobian is used.
+If it's not overridden but is needed, a (crude) finite-difference estimate of the Jacobian is used.

 For flexibility, the derived class could be a template, so that the solver/method can be chosen when the class is constructed.
 Other than defining the system of equations and setting initial conditions, the derived class can store whatever information and implement whatever other methods are necessary.
 This could be something simple like an extra function for setting initial conditions.
 It could, however, comprise any other system that needs to run on top of an ODE solver, like the spatial discretization of a big PDE solver.